xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 ## Step 3 - Check

-At the third step of the wizard, your X-Cart 5 store tries to connect to the specified X-Cart 4's database using the connection details provided at earlier.
+At the third step of the wizard, your X-Cart 5 store tries to connect to the specified X-Cart 4 database using the connection details provided earlier.

-If connection details have been specified correctly, you will see a summary of information that is going to be migrated from X-Cart 4 to X-Cart 5:
+If connection details are specified correctly, you will see a summary of information that is going to be migrated from X-Cart 4 to X-Cart 5:
 ![mw_5.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_5.png)

 The "Images size" item shows the amount of space taken by the X-Cart 4 store images in MB.
-If you are going to migrate the images, makre sure that you have enough disk space on your X-Cart 5's hosting.
+If you are going to migrate the images, make sure that you have enough disk space on your X-Cart 5 hosting.

 Click **Continue** to proceed.

 ## Step 4 - Select

-At the fourth step of the wizard, you will see a list of data types that can be migrated from your X-Cart 4 store to X-Cart 5 with check boxes.
+At the fourth step of the wizard, you will see a list of data types that can be migrated from your X-Cart 4 store to X-Cart 5.

-Select the data types that need to be migraed to X-Cart 5, then click **Save and continue**:
+Select the data types that need to be migrated to X-Cart 5, then click **Save and continue**:
 ![mw_6.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_6.png)

-If you want to try the migration in [demo mode](#demo-migration) this time, select the **Demo migration** option at the top of the page:
+If you want to try to do the migration in {% link "demo mode" ref_1tEH4GGT %} this time, select the **Demo migration** option at the top of the page:
 ![mw_7.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_7.png)

 Click **Save and continue**.

 ## Step 5 - Enable

-At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 addons that have to be enabled in order to match X-Cart 4 functionality:
+At the fifth step, the wizard will provide you with a list of X-Cart 5 addons that have to be enabled in order to match X-Cart 4 functionality:
 ![mw_8.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_8.png)

 Click **Enable and continue**.